|

 ||

-The mileage is the same as in the previous route, but here there is not any traffic and the area is much more scenic.
+The mileage is the same as the previous route.
+But, here there is hardly any traffic and the area is much more scenic.
 The next photos illustrate countryside from |

-Tsenovo toward Byala and are taken in the extremely raining June '21, when all the rivers in the North part of the country were colored in brown. |
+Tsenovo toward Byala and are taken on an extremely rainy day, June '21, when all the rivers in the north part of the country were in brown from the run off. |

 |